5teveO/Hermit-Crab-V2-DragonUHF-TH/README.md

 - Suggest ASA for printing and its 2 parts only - the Main unibody and the duct
 - Expected total weight including hermit crab and mgn12h carraige is sub 450g

+- NOTES
+- The 3010 fan is held into the unibody using m3 screws - however i chose not to use inserts currently just tapping the holes to m3 and fixing directly into the plastic.
+Main reason was that the holes are quite close to the external surfaces around the holes, and when inserting the heatsets the external surfaces swell out.
+I am planning on trying to add material in - but for now am going to run with a tapped hole.

 5020 Version

 ![image](https://github.com/5teveO/Hermit-Crab-V2-DragonUHF-TH/assets/70500760/da29cf3f-2786-4d94-9ad6-32c925b4316d)